xikeX/WiseAgent/README.md

 - **Multi-Agent Support**: Easily create and manage multiple agents within a single environment.
 - **Continuous Learning**: Agents can learn and adapt based on new data and experiences.
-- **Scalability**: Designed to scale with your project, from small-scale experiments to large-scale deployments.
+- **Scalconfig**: Designed to scale with your project, from small-scale experiments to large-scale deployments.
 - **Flexible Architecture**: Customize and extend the framework to fit your specific needs.

 ## Installation